-3.12.Business risk
+3.12.
+Business risk

-Business risk shall mean the risk of potential losses resulting from deviation between actual net operating income and plan.
-Net operating income is calculated as operating revenues deducted by operating costs.
+Business risk shall mean the risk of losses resulting from deviations between actual net operating result of the mBank Group and the planned level.
 The calculation of deviations between actual and planned values is done separately for revenues and costs.
-Business risk includes, in particular, strategic risk connected with the possibility of occurrence of negative financial consequences as a result of wrong or disadvantageous decisions or their wrong implementations.
-It is assumed, that the results of the strategic decisions are reflected in deviations of operating profit in one-year horizon.
+Business risk includes, in particular, strategic risk connected with the possibility of occurrence of negative financial consequences as a result of wrong or disadvantageous decisions or their wrong implementation.
+It is assumed, that the results of the strategic decisions are reflected in deviations between actual operating result and the planned level in one-year horizon.